oracle/truffleruby/doc/contributor/workflow.md

 Other tests can be hard to set up and can require other repositories, so we don't normally run them locally unless we're working on that functionality.

-If you'd like to run tests with the native TruffleRuby binary you can do so by providing the `--native` argument to the test command.
+If you'd like to run tests with the native TruffleRuby binary, you can do so by providing the `--native` argument to the test command.
 Please note that you must follow the steps to build the native image before it can be used for tests.